PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Introduction

-Thus, in this paper, we want to look at the ability of large language models to do reasoning about actions and change involving common-sense planning tasks.
-We develop a suite of benchmarks, \footnote{Link to the github repo: \url{ https://github.com/karthikv792/gpt-plan-benchmark}} based on the kinds of domains employed in the International Planning Competition, to test these capabilities.
-Our focus on this specific task is spurred by not only the fact that reasoning about actions and change is a core aspect of human intelligence, but also that it is required for many of the tasks considered as potential applications of LLMs including automatic code generation, moral and even deontological reasoning \cite{hendrycks2021aligning}.
+Planning is a reasoning task that has been well studied in the AI community.
+In its most basic form, planning involves coming up with a course of actions (policy) which when executed would take an agent from a certain initial state to a desired world state.
+Planning has generally been studied primarily as an inference problem on world and reward models.
+These models could either be specified by humans or learned by the agent by interacting with its world.
+In this paper, we want to look at the ability of large language models to do reasoning about actions and change involving common-sense planning tasks.
+We propose PlanBench, an extensible benchmark suite based on the kinds of domains used in the automated planning community, specially in International Planning Competitions (IPC) \cite{ipc} to test this.
+Our focus on planning is spurred by not only the fact that it is a core aspect of human intelligence \cite{russell2010artificial}, but also that it is required for tasks considered as potential applications of LLMs including automatic code generation.

+The contribution of our paper is a curriculum for evaluating planning, wherein we identify a set of related but distinct tasks, that are central for an agent to successfully perform planning and reasoning about actions and introduce a framework for developing code which is meant to auto-generate the possible queries for each.
+We initialize PlanBench with two IPC domains: Blocksworld and Logistics.
+We also provide obfuscated versions of these domains with the obfuscations being either misleading words or random alphanumeric strings.
+Overall, we provide $\sim$26250 prompts as part of our dataset.
+We are also actively adding other IPC domains and tasks into the benchmark.
+The updated version of the entire benchmark, including the tools, datasets, and the scripts to reproduce the prompts and results in this paper, can be found at \url{https://github.com/karthikv792/LLMs-Planning}.